 It was warm last evening and the air was very still as we walked along a fence surrounded by soybeans and corn crops, all grown high.
 I could hear some trucks roaring by on I-35, but for the most part, it was just us and the crickets.
 I made some recordings of the sounds.
 I like Buddy Holly’s music and love the songs that I have learned of his, but I did not have an overwhelming emotional response to the site itself.
 I thought I would feel more sad.
 The problem lies more in that I don’t know enough about Buddy Holly himself.
 I know only the icon.
 But I have always liked guys in glasses.

 Last night I drove back to Britt to sit in the Hobo Jungle.
 They make a big Mulligan stew and everyone who shows up is welcome to eat.
 I had already eaten dinner, but walked around the campsite and campfire.
 I looked at the albums of past convention photographs that were laying about.
 I listened to the music that people were playing around the campfire.
-A past Hobo queen was in charge of keeping the show moving and she was very strict.
-Each act got 10 minutes or so and she would stand in front of them and wave until they saw that they only had one minute left.
-Most of the songs were about traveling and being peaceful.

 I am not a Hobo and will not likely become one.
 I like the comforts of home and I enjoy steady companionship. #1BB arrives tonight in Milwaukee to spend the weekend with me, just as Eli is flying back to Baltimore.
 I’m sad to see Eli go home, simply because I fear the shows next week will return to what the tour in April was like: I’m tired of being a solo act.
 Anyway, this attitude leads me away from the Hobo life, which is seemingly about seeing the countryside and being away from everything and always going to somewhere else.
 It is also about living outside the mainstream and I do want to continue to ascribe to that with my life, although I do want some of my career to be engaging the mainstream more than I am currently.